MaxwellsEquation/LaTerM/README.md

 'terminal.write()' is hooked (notably NOT all pty data, just what is forwarded to render) and inline math is filtered out.

+## Related Projects

+### Obsidian Plugin
+The [obsidian-latex-terminal](https://github.com/MaxwellsEquation/LaTerM-dev) plugin uses this library to bring LaTeX rendering to Obsidian's terminal emulator.
+It's included as a submodule in the `plugins/` directory.

 ## License